Qowaiv/Qowaiv/README.md

 ------------------------
 Represents a collection of unique email addresses, excluding the empty and unknown email address.

-File size
+Stream size
 ---------
-Represents the size of a file.
+Represents the size of a file or stream.

 Gender
 ------